MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Hand tracking improvements

-Hand tracking system has been improved so that tracking is more reliable when aiming down at objects on the floor.
+Hand tracking system is improved so that tracking is more reliable when aiming down at objects on the floor.

 ### Font and IME improvements

 This update improves several simplified Chinese fonts and the Microsoft Pinyin Input Method Editor (IME) to support GB18030-2022.
 You can enter and display characters from conformance level 1 or 2 using the additions to Microsoft Yahei, Simsun, and Dengxian.
 This update now supports Unicode Extensions E and F in the Simsun Ext-B font.
 This update meets the requirements for level 3.
-These improvements are in-line with what has been released to the Windows 11 Build Release Preview Channel.
+These improvements are in-line with what is released to the Windows 11 Build Release Preview Channel.
 More details can be found on the [Windows Insiders blog](https://blogs.windows.com/windows-insider/2023/06/20/releasing-windows-11-build-22621-1926-to-the-release-preview-channel/).

 ### Support for NFC readers